ReallyNewb/retrostudio-docs/code-blocks/input/keyboard/key-down.md

 ---
 description: >-
-  Runs the blocks connected to it when the given player starts holding down the specified key.
+  Runs the blocks connected to it when the given player starts pressing a key.
 layout:
   title:
     visible: true